 Esther stayed quiet.
 She didn't know where this conversation was going.

 Abel continued.
 "I want to know if shooting Cain was a mistake."
 He stared at her hard.
 "Was I the real target?"

 "No!"
-Esther cried out.
-She could understand how someone else might get to that conclusion, but it surprised and hurt a little that he'd think she would do that to him.
+Esther could understand how someone else might get to that conclusion, but it surprised and hurt her a little that Abel would think she'd do that to him.
 "No, of course not."
-She said again, voice soft.
+She said, voice soft.

 Abel looked at her strangely.
 Her vehement denial had surprised him, but he decided not to comment.
 "Was anyone else involved in the murder attempt?"